fedecremo/stage2019/README.md

 ```
 $ node server.js
 ```
+Now you will be able to view the page at http://localhost:8080/
 Directories and Files name may change depending on the procedure you followed when you installed Express.js in your working directory.
 Here's a quick introduction on how to install Express.js: http://expressjs.com/it/starter/installing.html

 ### quick_report.txt